ordercloud-api/ordercloud-javascript-sdk/readmes/CONTRIBUTING.md

 ## ⌨ Writing code

 Unlike other libraries, most of the code here is not handwritten.
 We actually use [@ordercloud/oc-codegen](https://github.com/ordercloud-api/oc-codegen) to generate the code based on a set of templates located in `/codegen/`.
 This tool uses OrderCloud's OpenAPI specification along with the templates to generate the full SDK.
 That means most of your time should be spent in the `/codegen/` folder.
-Any direct changes in `/src/` will simply be overwritten when you run `yarn build`.
+Any direct changes in `/src/` will simply be overwritten when you run `npm run build`.

 ## Template Data